AlekseevStanis/nlp_reviews/README.md

 ## 👨‍💻 Author

-Built by [Your Name] as a lean alternative to LLMs for Russian-language classification in production environments.
+Built by Alekseev Stanisalv as a lean alternative to LLMs for Russian-language classification in production environments.